Nickelled is the digital adoption platform you can trust, whether for a custom app or Salesforce.

 Nickelled’s clear pricing structure and minimum contract commitments may better suit SME’s, as we were unable to determine WalkMe’s likely pricing across different usage grades.

 WalkMe pricing is somewhat opaque - we're aware of a variety of contract sizes and most organizations can expect a custom quotation tailored to their purposes.

-As of November 2018, WalkMe's own pricing page suggests only two pricing options - a free plan including up to three walkthroughs, up to five steps per walkthrough and the ability to serve 300 assists per month, and a custom plan, which is the only option for web apps requiring more.
+As of April 2020, WalkMe's own pricing page suggests only two pricing options - a 'Basic' plan including up to three walkthroughs, up to five steps per walkthrough and the ability to serve 300 assists per month, and a 'Custom' plan, which is the only option for web apps requiring more.
 The custom plan includes unlimited steps, walkthroughs, assists, as well as several other advanced features.

 In reality, we've heard ranges from $9000/year to $50,000/year, normally based on monthly active users.
 A price of $2.40 - $2.50 per user per month seems a reasonable assumption based on our conversations.

 Other third-party sites suggest that price points include $12,000 (from this post), and $15,000 from our friends over at InlineManual.
 A publicly-accessible document uploaded by Placer County in California from 2018 suggested a monthly unit price of $2,888 for 2,500 to 3,000 users, which places this particular deal at about $1/user/month (subject to a three-year contract).

 Nickelled pricing, by comparison, is pretty simple.
 We price per guide (not per user) and we scale as you grow.
 That means our prices start from just $99 per month for 10 guides.
 As you get more usage out of Nickelled, you can upgrade.